• Skip to main content

 1. Prepare the roasted vegetables;

 Make a batch of roasted vegetables using the pumpkin, carrot, onion and garlic.
-Chop the vegetables into small pieces so that they cook quickly.
-They are ready when they are tender and golden/caramelised on the edges.
+Chop the vegetables into small chunks, so that they cook quickly.
+The vegetables are ready when they are tender and golden/caramelised on the edges.

-a tray of chopped vegetables, including pumpkin, carrot and potato.
+a tray of chopped vegetables including carrot and pumpkin.

 2. Simmer;

-Add the roasted veggies to a pan with the vegetable stock.
+Add the roasted carrot and pumpkin mixture to a pan, along with the vegetable stock.
 Bring to a boil and reduce the heat to low.
-Cover and simmer for 5-10 minutes, or until the vegetables are very tender.
+Cover and simmer for 5-10 minutes, or until the vegetables are very soft.
+(Hard vegetables won’t blend nicely into the soup).

 Expert tips

 • A standing blender will give a finer/smoother result than a hand-held stick blender, but both will work.
-If using a standing blender, the soup must be cooled first or hot soup may burst from the top.
+If using a standing blender, the soup must be cooled slightly before blending.
+Otherwise, hot soup may burst from the top.

-• Add a touch of curry powder, curry paste, ginger or your favourite spices (cumin, coriander, turmeric) of even some chilli before simmering the soup.
-It’s also fantastic topped with some fried bacon or chorizo and a sprinkle of paprika, if you don’t require vegetarian soup.
+• Want more?
+Try adding a touch of curry powder, curry paste, ginger or your favourite spices (cumin, coriander, turmeric) before blending.

 FAQs